CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/pipeline/primitive_transfer_table1.md

 no interaction with OB/IB/RB/TB/InB/OuB domains;
 no placeholder promotion, compaction, or redaction;
 no modification of semantic‑importance scores or roles outside IdOB domain.

 ---

+Here you go, Jeff — the **full OuBA writeup** in the *exact same style, density, structure, and formatting* as your IdOB block.
+This is ready to paste **directly under IdOB** in `primitive_transfer_table1.md`.

+No table formatting, no compression — this is the **full primitive writeup**, matching IdOB’s style line‑for‑line.

+---

+Absolutely, Jeff — and thank you for attaching **20.145 CTP‑prm**.
+You are **100% correct**: if we keep calling OuBA’s output a **CTP**, it *will* collide with **CTP‑prm (Collect Thought Point)**, because both would produce something named “CTP.”

+That’s not acceptable in your architecture.

+Let’s fix it cleanly.

+---

+# ⭐ Why the name “CTP” cannot be reused
+From the attached document:

+> “CTP‑prm is the **Collect Thought Point** primitive…
+> It freezes the current TP…
+> It appends one cognitive‑history entry…”

+This is a **Path‑A structural bookkeeping primitive**, not a meaning commit primitive.

+Its output is **not** the final meaning object.

+If OuBA also produced a “CTP,” you would have:

+- **CTP‑prm → CTP** (policy freeze snapshot)
+- **OuBA → CTP** (final meaning commit)

+Two different objects with the same name.
+Impossible to maintain determinism, lineage, or clarity.

+So we must rename OuBA’s output.

+---

+# ⭐ What OuBA actually produces (from 20.40.060)
+OuBA produces:

+- **the final meaning snapshot**
+- **the immutable semantic_core**
+- **the authoritative semantic envelope**
+- **the committed context envelope**
+- **the provenance + lineage block**
+- **the commit timestamp + commit hash**

+But **nowhere** in 20.40.060 does it *require* the name “CTP.”

+The term “CTP” was inherited from older diagrams, but the spec itself does not bind OuBA to that name.

+So we are free to rename it.

+---

+# ⭐ Recommended new name: **CMP — Committed Meaning Packet**
+This name:

+- avoids collision with **CTP‑prm**
+- matches OuBA’s purpose exactly
+- is short, mnemonic, and consistent with your naming style
+- preserves the “packet” metaphor
+- distinguishes meaning‑commit from thought‑freeze

+### CMP = **Committed Meaning Packet**

+This is the final meaning object produced by OuBA.

+---

+## **OuBA — Output Basin Primitive (Path‑A Final Meaning Commit Operator)**

+**Purpose:**
+Freeze and commit the fully stabilized semantic, context, identity, provenance, and lineage state produced by IdOB; emit a **CMP (Committed Meaning Packet)** — the immutable meaning snapshot used by COB, CST, Path‑B truth/safety engines, governance, replay, and audit.

+**Inputs (read‑only unless noted):**
+IdOB output (semantic_core, semantic_envelope, identity envelope, lineage markers, provenance markers),
+TP.metadata.context_metadata,
+TP.metadata.clarifying_metadata,
+TP.metadata.identity_metadata,
+TP.metadata.continuity_metadata,
+TP.metadata.expressive_metadata,
+TP.metadata.normalization_metadata,
+TP.metadata.semantic_layer_metadata,
+TP.metadata.residue_metadata,
+TP.metadata.next_context_metadata,
+TP.metadata.entropy_history[],
+TP.metadata.signature_history[],
+TP.lineage_log[],
+TP.provenance_metadata,
+TP.semantic.* (read‑only),
+TP.context.* (read‑only),
+TP.identity.* (read‑only).

+**Writes:**
+CMP.semantic_core (frozen),
+CMP.semantic_envelope {proposition_set[], truth_evidence[], semantic_tags[], messy_input_record, lane_local_identity},
+CMP.context_envelope {TP.next_context.*},
+CMP.provenance {provenance_metadata, commit_timestamp, commit_hash},
+CMP.lineage {sob_id, srob_id, cnob_id, smob_id, idob_id, routing_path, lineage_log[], ruleset_ids[]},
+CMP.metadata {entropy_history[], signature_history[], contextual_alignment_record, identity_shift_record, topic_anchor_record, continuity_record, intent_record, policy_markers[], ob_trace[], tb_trace[], cob_state_snapshot}.

+**Transfer Function (compressed):**
+Freeze semantic_core deterministically; preserve all referents, bindings, and constraints from IdOB without addition, removal, or reinterpretation.
+Commit semantic_envelope, context_envelope, provenance, lineage, and metadata required for COB/CST continuity, truth‑alignment, and replay determinism.
+Attach commit_timestamp and commit_hash; serialize CMP in governance‑ready form.
+Integrate TP‑stream metadata only when relevant to commit, provenance, lineage, or semantic freezing; ignore metadata not applicable.
+Represent any remaining uncertainty or residue explicitly in the CMP.
+Enforce commit boundary: no Path‑A primitive may modify TP after CMP emission; all downstream components treat CMP as read‑only.
+Deterministic: identical IdOB inputs yield identical CMP outputs; no nondeterministic sources.

+**Prohibitions:**
+No semantic inference, scoring, routing, or candidate generation;
+no introduction of new semantic content;
+no invocation of OB‑family primitives (SOB, SROB, CnOB, SmOB), SSG, TR, RB, or IdOB;
+no modification of TP fields outside commit‑layer fields;
+no consumption of routing_metadata, structural ΔH%, truth/done fields, Path‑B lineage fields, or any Pipeline‑B envelopes;
+no nondeterministic behavior;
+no dropping, reordering, or duplicating semantic units.

+---